 * Markets in broad rally on hopes for China stimulus

-NEW YORK, March 28 (Reuters) - U.S. stocks rose on Friday, with all 10 major S&P 500 sectors gaining in a broad rally after two days of losses, on comments from a Chinese official indicating that the country's government was ready to take steps to support its slowing economy.
+NEW YORK, March 28 U.S. stocks climbed on Friday, with all 10 major S&P 500 sectors gaining in a broad rally after comments from a Chinese official indicated that the country's government was ready to take steps to support its slowing economy.

 The prospect of slowing growth in China, the world's second-largest economy, has long been a market headwind.
 Recent data has pointed to the weakest growth there since the global financial crisis, raising hopes that Beijing would step in with support for the economy.

 "This could avert a slowdown in China, and any stimulus that helps growth somewhere should help growth globally," said Jack Ablin, chief investment officer at BMO Private Bank in Chicago.

 Red Hat Inc reported fourth-quarter earnings that beat expectations late Thursday, though the company gave a full-year profit view that was below forecasts.
 Shares fell 5.7 percent to $52.95.